riforik/Rikard-Discord-Bot/README.md

 * [MS](https://www.npmjs.com/package/ms) - Used to convert milliseconds
 * [Discord.js](https://discord.js.org/#/) - Interacting with discord api
 * [Super Agent](https://www.npmjs.com/package/superagent) - Interacting with web .json data
+* [Knex](https://www.npmjs.com/package/superagent) - Multi-dialect query builder for Node.js
+* [Math-Expression-Evaluator](https://www.npmjs.com/package/superagent) - An extremely efficient evaluator for Math expression in Javascript
+* [Joi](https://www.npmjs.com/package/@hapi/joi) - Object schema description language and validator for JavaScript objects
+* [Humanize Duration](https://www.npmjs.com/package/humanize-duration) - Object schema description language and validator for JavaScript objects

+*Others included bot not mentioned...*

 ## Connecting to your database
 Your `conn.js` file should link to your hosted servers but you still have no database structure.

-1. In `conn.js`, `database: 'your_database_here'` is where you want to enter your mySQL database name
+1. In `conn.js` and `connPool.js`, `database: 'your_database_here'` is where you want to enter your mySQL database name
-2. Create tables in your database with [these values](https://github.com/riforik/Rikard-Discord-Bot/tree/production/utils/db.sql), just import the file into your database the structure is set
+2. Create tables in your database with [these values](https://github.com/riforik/Rikard-Discord-Bot/tree/production/utils/db.sql), just import the file into your database and the structure is set

-The tables should not be able to be filled with data from reports or custom commands

-#### !!beware of **sql injections**, my prepared statements aren't a guarantee so data leaking will occur at your own risk when setting up your own bot!!
+#### !!beware of **sql injections**, the security patch sanitizes user input however trusting/using user input is done at your own discretion!!

 ## Starting the Bot